 Relevant Activities carried out by the Relevant Entities subject to the ES Act cover a rather wide range of business activities, including the following:

-(i) Holding business
+- Holding business

-(ii) Intellectual property business
+- Intellectual property business

-(iii) Headquarters business
+- Headquarters business

-(iv) Fund management business
+- Fund management business

-(v) Finance and leasing business
+- Finance and leasing business

-(vi) Distribution and service centre business
+- Distribution and service centre business

-(vii) Shipping business
+- Shipping business

-(viii) Banking and insurance business
+- Banking and insurance business

-Substance requirements under the ES Act
+BVI Substance requirements under the ES Act

-In order to comply with the ES Act, the Relevant Entities carrying out the Relevant Activities (except pure equity holding business) are required to maintain economic substance on the BVI, such as a place of business/physical office/premise, adequate number of qualified employees, physical assets, adequate expenditure incurred in the BVI, depending on the nature and scale of the Relevant Activities carried out.
+In order to comply with the ES Act, the Relevant Entities carrying out the Relevant Activities (except pure equity holding business) are required to maintain economic substance on the BVI, such as a place of business/physical office/premise, adequate number of qualified employees, physical assets, adequate expenditure incurred in the British Virgin Islands, depending on the nature and scale of the Relevant Activities carried out.
 In addition, the Relevant Activities are required to be directed and managed from out of the BVI and the core income-generating activities are carried out from out of the BVI.

 - Having adequate employees and premises for holding equitable interests or shares, and where it manages those equitable interests or shares, have adequate employees and premises for carrying out that management.

 The Relevant Entities incorporated prior to 1 January 2019 are required to comply with the economic substance requirements by 30 June 2019.
 Failure to comply with these requirements will be subject to penalty, strike off or both.